Review of Implementation of the Convention and 1997 Recommendation Phase 1 Report: Bulgaria

-This Phase 1 Report on Bulgaria by the OECD Working Group on Bribery evaluates and makes recommendations on Bulgaria's implementation and application of the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions and related instruments.
+This Phase 1 Report on Bulgaria by the OECD Working Group on Bribery evaluates and makes recommendations on the implementation of the OECD Anti-Bribery Convention and was adopted by the OECD Working Group on Bribery.

 Review of Implementation of the Convention and 1997 Recommendation Phase 1 Report: Bulgaria